Last Updated on July 11, 2026 by Daniel Globe

 Yes, 31 inches is good for airline seating; you’ll usually enjoy a better passenger experience with more legroom, less stiffness, and fewer knee-space complaints, especially on longer flights, compared with 27 or 29 inches.

 Yes, 35 inches is good.
-You’ll get above-average legroom importance versus standard economy, boosting travel comfort on longer flights.
-If you’re tall or hate cramped seating, you’ll likely notice real relief and better mobility.
+It’s above-average legroom compared with standard economy, boosting comfort on longer flights.
+If you’re tall or dislike cramped seating, you’ll likely notice real relief and better mobility.

 Conclusion